 Even if you buy a company’s shares on IPO day, people behind the scenes always get in before the opening bell.

-Since stocks often shoot up 20% or more on the first trading day, it’s understandable why many investors want to buy pre-IPO shares.
+Since stocks sometimes shoot up exponentially on the first trading day, it’s understandable why many investors want to buy pre-IPO shares.
+(Though it’s also worth noting that stocks sometimes fall significantly upon IPO – so always do your due diligence.)

 While buying a ticker on the private market is trickier, it’s not impossible for non-insiders.

-For instance, Equitybee gives accredited investors access to shares in some of the world’s leading private companies, including Impossible Foods, Grammarly, and Open AI.
+For instance, Hiive gives accredited investors access to shares in some of the world’s leading private companies, including Discord, Grammarly, and Open AI.

 Just keep in mind private shares aren’t as regulated as public equities.
 Even if a private company seems like a home run, it’s always riskier due to the lack of liquidity and transparency.